delta663/PlayerServices/README.md

 - **Player Information**
   - `.pis` command is an upgraded version of the popular `.pi` command that many PvP players are already familiar with.
+  - Admins can configure whether clan castle information and offline clan member last online times are shown to players.
-  - Displays detailed player information, including clan data, current level, highest level reached, castle ownership, online clan members, and the last online time of offline members.
+  - Admins can always see full .pis information, including clan data, current level, highest level reached, castle ownership, online clan members, and the last online time of offline members.

 - **Blacklist Players**
   - Designed for public servers.